epfl-lara/cs550/labs/lab2/README.md

 > **_Note_**: when compiling the program, many warnings will appear about match exhaustivity.
 This is normal: we proved in Stainless that all matches were exhaustive, but the scala compiler is not aware of that.

 ## Submission
-Once you've finished, you can submit your [Resolution.scala](Resolution.scala) file [on Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1169500) by Thursday, 20 October 2022, 23:59.
+Once you've finished, you can submit your [Resolution.scala](Resolution.scala) file [on Moodle](https://moodle.epfl.ch/mod/assign/view.php?id=1169500) by Wednesday, 26 October 2022, 23:59.
 Only one member of the group needs to submit.